Want to get rich?

 2. Can provide “dry powder” when rebalancing your portfolio.

 3. Have a more consistent income stream than other assets.

 More importantly, those that had bonds and were able to rebalance during the crash saw an even bigger benefit during the recovery that followed.
-Because of my Treasury bonds I was lucky enough to rebalance on the day of the recent market bottom.
+Because of my Treasury bonds I was lucky enough to rebalance on the day of the 2020 market bottom.
 Yes, this timing was luck, but owning bonds in the first place was not.

 So how can you buy bonds?
 You can choose to buy individual bonds directly, but I recommend buying them through bond funds because it’s much easier.
 If you think that owning individual bonds is somehow different from owning bonds in a fund, please read this and this to convince yourself otherwise.